-- 9 In your notebook, match the words in bold from the text in exercise 5 with the definitions below. - 1 part or section of a whole - 2 logical, based on reason 🕮 - 3 not harmful 🙇 - 4 negative or destructive things - 5 causing someone to feel isolated or alone 2 - 6 easily hurt or harmed 6 - 7 full of, a lot of # - 10> Read the sentences below and explain the highlighted expressions.
+- 10 Read the sentences below and explain the highlighted expressions.
 Then translate the expressions into Polish. - 1 If I have strong feelings about a person, I say it up front. - 2 When Kyle is upset, he tends to go ballistic, shouting and even throwing things around the room. - 3 Whatever Kelly tells you, take it with a pinch of salt. - 4 If you have a blazing row with a friend, don't fret.
-Thinking about it endlessly won't get you anywhere. - 5 It goes without saying that all relationships have their ups and downs. - 11) The parts of the collocations in the sentences below have been mismatched.
-Match up the correct parts of the phrases in bold.
-Write the answers in your notebook. - 1 We tend to think our parents have many bad fears. - 2 Some teenagers feel that their personal connectedness is more important than meeting friends in real life. - 3 There's no online argument for smoking! - 4 Their cogent connections, such as social media friends, are very important to young people. - 5 My digital approach is to put my phone away when I'm with people who are bothered by my looking at it. - 6 How to steer clear of people with unfounded intentions?
+Thinking about it endlessly won't get you anywhere. - 5 It goes without saying that all relationships have their ups and downs. - 11 The parts of the collocations in the sentences below have been mismatched.
+Match up the correct parts of the phrases in bold. - 1 We tend to think our parents have many bad fears. - 2 Some teenagers feel that their personal connectedness is more important than meeting friends in real life. - 3 There's no online argument for smoking! - 4 Their cogent connections, such as social media friends, are very important to young people. - 5 My digital approach is to put my phone away when I'm with people who are bothered by my looking at it. - 6 How to steer clear of people with unfounded intentions?